mattsimpson/docs.mattsimpson.ca/servers/php-application-server.md

     ```

     !!!
-    You will be asked a number of questions, answer accordingly, but **do not answer** enter anything for "Email Address", "A challenge password", or "An optional company name."
+    You will be asked a number of questions, answer accordingly, but **do not answer** anything for "Email Address", "A challenge password", or "An optional company name."
     !!!

     ```